browserengineering/book/book/intro.md

 https://en.wikipedia.org/wiki/Progressive_enhancement

 The intention is for you to build your own browser as you work through the early chapters.
-Once your browser is up and running, there are endless opportunities to improve performance or add features.
-Many of the exercises at the ends of the chapters are feature implemented in real browsers.
-We encourage you to try them---adding features is one of the best parts of browser development!
-It is lot of fun (and very satisfying) to compare your browser with a real one, or to see how many websites you can successfully render.
+Once it is up and running, there are endless opportunities to improve performance or add features.
+Many of these exercises are features implemented in real browsers, and I encourage you to try them---adding features is one of the best parts of browser development!

-This simple browser demonstrates the (intentionally!) easy-to-implement core of the web architecture.
-The book then moves on to details about advanced features and the architecture of a real browser’s rendering engine, based on my experiences with Chrome.
-After finishing the book, you should be able to dig into the source code for a real browser’s rendering engine and understand it without too much trouble.
+The book then moves on details and advanced features that flesh out the architecture of a real browser’s rendering engine, based on my experiences with Chrome.
+After finishing the book, you should be able to dig into the source code of Chrome or another browser, and understand it without too much trouble.

 I hope the book lets you appreciate a browser's depth, complexity, and power.
 I hope the book passes along its beauty---its clever algorithms and data